Skip to main content

 Ready Your Heart for Meaningful Service

 Your heart is the most vital thing you’ll carry.
-Bold Hope’s spiritual preparation guide helps you get ready to serve with love, humility, and courage.
+Bold Hope’s preparation guide includes pre-, on-, and post-trip devotionals to get you ready to serve with love, humility, and courage.

 Preparing Your Heart for Service: The Most Vital Step

 Meaningful service flows from a prepared heart.
 That's why spiritual preparation for mission trips is the most important preparatory work you can do.
 It begins long before you pack your bags.
 Spend dedicated time in daily prayer, asking God to give you a heart of humility and to empty you of your own agendas.
 Invite the Holy Spirit to guide your every step, conversation, and interaction.
-To help you on this journey, Bold Hope offers pre-trip mission trip devotions and prayer calendars for our teams.
+To help you on this journey, Bold Hope offers mission trip devotions for before, during and after your trip as well as prayer calendars for our teams.

 Stay Rooted in Faith Before and During Your Trip